network-flows/Lonestar-Mod-Guide/docs/Ship_EN.md

 Like Shield with Shielder or Swap with Spacewalker, each ship can have a skill, its args can be set in `SkillPath` column, `Ship.csv`.
 You can either use vanilla game ship skills (`SH_Shield`, `SH_Exchange` or `SH_Paint`), or create your own.
 (See `SH_Tiny.cs` in TutorialMod, and the [Patching Guide](Patch_EN.md)).
 The args of Ship skill can be changed by events or with other means.
 (For this part refer to `OC_AddColor.cs` and `OC_AddPoint.cs`.)

+## Item Migration/Compatibility Issues

+By default, vanilla game content are **NOT** compatible with modded ships, which means these ships have empty unit pool, treasure pool, etc. This will result in Unit rewards and after-battle vacations missing.
+To make everything work again, you can write your own item pool (units, treasures, pilots, a lot of work)...or you may want to migrate vanilla game content (or even content from other mod) to your ship.
+The migration code see `MigrateItems` function in `TutorialMod.cs` (Please read the [Patching Guide](Patch_EN.md) first)

+A few things to note:
+- The migration should happen after all mods are loaded, to prevent load order issues.
+- When migrating, you can write filters to make only a part of items compatible with your ship (Eg, give it shielder unit pool only).
+- Migration is not mandatory, as you can fill your ship pool with your own items.

 Next Chapter: [Editing Code](Patch_EN.md)